samehjarour/gwc-ecommerce/replit.md

 #### HTTP Security Headers (Helmet)
 - **Content Security Policy (CSP)**: Strict in production (no unsafe-inline/unsafe-eval), relaxed only in development for Vite HMR
+  - **mediaSrc**: Configured to allow video playback from same origin ('self') for landing page videos
 - **HSTS**: 1-year max-age with includeSubDomains and preload
 - **X-Frame-Options**: DENY to prevent clickjacking
 - **X-Content-Type-Options**: nosniff to prevent MIME sniffing